venu5796/timesheet_app/APP_DOCUMENTATION.md

 All elapsed-time calculations (Aging Issues, Dev SLA Breaches) use `workingHoursElapsed_()`, which:

 - Counts only Monday–Friday hours between **09:00 and 18:00** (9 hours/day)
-- Skips all dates listed in `WORK_HOURS.holidays` (India public holidays for 2026)
+- Skips all dates listed in `CONFIG.WORK_HOURS.holidays` (India public holidays for 2026)
 - Returns a decimal number of working hours — displayed as working days (`wd`) if ≥9 hours or working hours (`wh`) if less
+- **Implementation:** Uses a mathematical/date-clamping approach for maximum efficiency over large date ranges.

-> The holiday list covers India 2026 only and requires a yearly update.
+> The holiday list covers India 2026 only and requires a yearly update in the `CONFIG.WORK_HOURS.holidays` Set.

 ### 3.5 Dev SLA Thresholds

 All thresholds are in **working hours**.
-Configured in the `DEV_SLA` constant; can also be overridden via `jiraSummary` metric rows.
+Configured in the `CONFIG.DEV_SLA` constant; can also be overridden via `jiraSummary` metric rows.

 | Story Points | Warn (working hrs) | Over (working hrs) | Equivalent |
 |---|---|---|---|